-Is it better to boil gammon/ham or roast it?
-Several years ago, we did an unscientific experiment with a large gammon/ham cut into smaller ones cooked different ways.
+Is it better to boil gammon or roast it?
+Several years ago, we did an unscientific experiment with a large gammon cut into smaller ones cooked different ways.
 The conclusion was to boil then roast to finish.
 This makes a great presentation, fat studded with cloves and a brown sugar and mustard glaze but not so good for the next day.
-Pressure cooking in apple juice produces a sweet and moist gammon/ham with a mahogany finish that can be used in many recipes.
-NOTE: Prepare the gammon/ham the night before.
+Pressure cooking in apple juice produces a sweet and moist gammon with a mahogany finish that can be used in many recipes.
+I have to apologize to my American readers because Gammon is a product that is only readily available in the United Kingdom and Ireland.
+It is the hind leg of a pig where the ham is also sourced but uncooked and brined so slightly salty.
+The recipes that follow using gammon as a leftover can easily be substituted for cooked ham.
+NOTE: Prepare the gammon the night before.

 Here are the amazing recipes from Leftovers By Design that use this lovely ham…